Selz/jquery.selz/README.markdown

         <a href="http://selz.co/1gfLTzi">Buy now</a>

-4. and if you like, add options to customize overlay.
+4. and if you like, you can add options to customize the plugin.

+**Options**

+Button

         <script>
             jQuery.selz({